ICESAT-2HackWeek/intro-hdf5/README.md

 - h5py (HDF5 handling)
 - numpy (numeric routines)
 - scipy (scientific routines)
+- astropy (extra scientific routines)
 - pyproj (map projection routines)
 - joblib (shared-memory parallelization)
-- argparse (arguments parsing)
+- matplotlib (visualization routines)
 - glob (pathname pattern expansion)
-- matplotlib (visualization routines)
 - getpass (password management)
-- astropy (extra scientific routines)
+- argparse (arguments parsing)

 ## Credits

-*The algorithms used in this tutorial are downscaled versions of a Python altimetry package, currently being devloped at JPL/Caltech, providing a range of algorithms for common tasks in altimetry data processing.
-It will soon become avalibale on GitHub as the `CapToolkit` for public usage.*
+*The algorithms used in this tutorial are downscaled versions of a Python altimetry package, currently being devloped at JPL/Caltech.
+This package provides a range of algorithms for common tasks in altimetry data processing.
+It will soon become avalibale on GitHub as the `captoolkit` for public usage.*